 Most of the users want to port out to other operators.
 For those who don’t have much balance left on their account can easily port out.
 But for those who have more than a hundred, it’s an issue.
 They need to recharge a minimum of Rs 35 in order to consume the balance within 28 days of validity.

 Why Airtel & Vodafone Took This Action?

-The main reason behind taking this action is, most of the Jio users use Jio to make outgoing calls as it’s free there, but they also use Airtel or Vodafone as their secondary connection in case Jio’s network is not available and mostly to receive calls from others.
+The main reason behind taking this action is, most of the Jio users use Jio to make outgoing calls as it’s free there, but they also use Airtel or Vodafone as their second connection in case Jio’s network is not available and mostly to receive calls from others.

 But in order to make these connections live, Airtel & Vodafone needs to spend money.
 As the users are not spending enough on Vodafone and Airtel, these two operators took this action to let those users go.
-This action will improve their average revenue per user (ARPU).
+This action will improve its average revenue per user (ARPU).

 What’s The View Of TRAI In This Matter?

-I’ve seen comments where users are requesting Telecom Regulatory Authority of India (TRAI) to stop this action.
+I’ve seen comments where users are requesting the Telecom Regulatory Authority of India (TRAI) to stop this action.
 But no report has been published so far about the response of TRAI regarding this matter.